 Choose a lender or mortgage broker to guide you through the financing process.
-Get pre-approved by your chosen lender so when it comes time to make an offer, sellers will know you are serious.
+Get pre-approved by your chosen lender, so when it comes time to make an offer, sellers will know you are serious, and most seller's now require them before presenting an offer.
 To get pre-approved, you will need bank statements, pay stubs and tax returns.
 Most pre-approval letters are good for 60 to 90 days.
 Below are some of the loan options that a lender will help you to consider.